Semisimple Field Theories Detect Stable Diffeomorphism: Introduction

 \subsection{Acknowledgements}

-We are grateful to Peter Teichner and Noah Snyder for their continued interest in this work and many helpful discussions.
-We would like to thank Arun Debray for sparking our interest in the question of what generalized Dijkgraaf-Witten theories can detect.
+We are grateful to Matthias Kreck, Theo Johnson-Freyd, Noah Snyder, Stephan Stolz and Peter Teichner for their continued interest in this work and many helpful discussions.
+We would like to thank Arun Debray for sparking our interest in the question of what finite path integral theories can detect.
+We also thank Dan Freed and Lukas M\"uller for helpful comments on an early draft of this manuscript.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140, while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2020 semester.
 D.R. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 493608176 and is grateful for the hospitality and financial support of the Max-Planck Institute for Mathematics in Bonn.
+C.SP. is supported by the National Science Foundation under Grant No. DMS-2204297.